Elijah-Gutman/demo-mini-capstone-api/README.md

    updated_at datetime Timestamp
    Skills Demonstrated
    Relational Databases:
+6. Addressing the N+1 Problem in the ProductsController

+To improve performance and scalability, we addressed the N+1 problem in the ProductsController.
+By utilizing Rails' includes method in the index and show actions, we ensured that associated data such as supplier, images, and categories is preloaded efficiently in a single query (or minimal queries).
+This change reduces the number of database queries needed to render the product data, significantly improving load times when dealing with large datasets.
+These optimizations follow Rails best practices and ensure a seamless user experience while maintaining the integrity of the application's functionality.

 Designed a clean schema with appropriate relationships and data integrity constraints.
 Wrote migrations to manage database structure effectively.